How to Protect a Roulette Bankroll

 How much value could you gain from comps?

-Many players who are regulars on the floor try to preserve their bankrolls for a longer time by taking advantage of comp points.
-To give full comp points, many casinos require the player to remain in action at least four hours for the day.
+Many regular players on the casino floor try to make their bankroll last longer by taking advantage of comp points.
+To award full comp points, many casinos require the player to stay in action for at least four hours per day.
 Needless to say, such extended sessions can be quite costly for the player.

-The comps you get depend on your theoretical losses per hour.
-In turn, your losses are calculated by multiplying the number of bets per hour, the average bet size, the house edge, and the number of hours you play.
+The comps you earn depend on your theoretical loss per hour.
+This loss is calculated by multiplying the number of bets per hour, the average bet size, the house edge, and the number of hours you play.

 View more...